 1. Cost-sharing or matching funds for other federal grants, lobbying, or intervention in federal regulatory or adjudicatory proceedings.
-In addition, federal funds may not be used to sue the federal government or any other government entity.
+In addition, federal funds may not be used to sue the

-- 2. USCIS application fees.

-- 3. Costs of organized fundraising, including financial campaigns, endowment drives, solicitation of gifts and bequests, and similar expenses incurred solely to raise capital or obtain contributions.

-- 4. Profit/Fee is not allowable except when subcontracting for routine goods and services with commercial organizations.
-(Note: Applicants may charge a nominal fee not to exceed \$50 for either program component.
+- federal government or any other government entity. - 2.
+USCIS application fees. - 3.
+Costs of organized fundraising, including financial campaigns, endowment drives, solicitation of gifts and bequests, and similar expenses incurred solely to raise capital or obtain contributions. - 4.
+Profit/Fee is not allowable except when subcontracting for routine goods and services with commercial organizations.
+(Note: Applicants may charge a nominal fee not to exceed \$50 for naturalization application services and not to exceed \$30 for citizenship instruction.
 If you propose to charge for services under the grant program, please present a justification for these fees in the budget narrative, including a detailed explanation of how they will be used to enhance the program.
-Program income generated from these fees must go back into the grant-funded program.)

-- 5. Foreign travel.

-- 6. Construction costs and purchase of real property under this funding opportunity.

-- 7. Pre-award costs.

-- 8. Funding for direct reimbursement of proposal development.

-- 9. Costs for food or refreshments.

-- 10. Incentive items or gift cards.

-- 11. General volunteer stipends.

-- 12. Living allowances for any national volunteer service program participants.

-- 13. Conference fees.
+Program income generated from these fees must go back into the grant-funded program.) - 5.
+Foreign travel. - 6.
+Construction costs and purchase of real property under this funding opportunity. - 7.
+Pre-award costs. - 8.
+Funding for direct reimbursement of proposal development. - 9.
+Costs for food or refreshments. - 10.
+Incentive items or gift cards. - 11.
+General volunteer stipends. - 12.
+Living allowances for any national volunteer service program participants. - 13.
+Fees for conferences that are not considered training events.